kacres/sandbox/.github/ISSUE_TEMPLATE/engineering-artifacts.md

   * Use VS Code to change the title or the description.
 A sample change is shown below.
     <br><img src="/images/abandoned-cart.png?raw=true" alt="abandoned cart" width="200"/>
     <!---![abandoned_cart](/images/abandoned-cart.png?raw=true)--->
-  * *Post a screenshot of your change in the comment.*
+  * Post a screen capture of your change
 - [ ] **GraphQL and Services Internal**
   * There is a Shopify store called ODR Training run by kyle.acres@shopify.com.
 In that store there is a product with an id: 6539208163350.
   * Use the graphiQL interface in services internal to write a graphQL query to find the title of this product.